 The key thing to note here is that there is a cost to send international payments – when you consider all of the compliance and regulatory hurdles these firms have to overcome as well as the staff and tech capabilities they are required to have then this isn’t cheap either.
 So, clients shouldn’t expect to be able to achieve the interbank exchange rate.

 Banks are known to charge spreads between 2% – 4% of the total size of the international payment, whilst international payment companies generally charge between 0.2% – 2%.
 The reason these firms charge less is partly due to being able to (costs are smaller for fx payments specialists as they have less overheads than banks) but it’s mainly down to the fact they want to offer a fairer price to attract business.
-For too long banks have been overcharging individuals and SMEs.
+That doesn’t mean they will offer rates better than the actual inter-bank rate as presented by central banks, just better price than offered by banks.

 In the old days, banks would even add a commission to the fx payments they processed.
 Nowadays it’s virtually impossible to find a broker or bank that adds a commission to an already lucrative process for the provider.
 So don’t be fooled by “commission-free trading” taglines.